procube-open/hive-builder/GITHUB-FLOW.md

 #### Note
 > You can create a branch even if you've already started modifying on the master branch, as long as you haven't done add/commit.
 > In that case, your modifications will not be lost by the above command.
-If you have mixed up your modifications with those for other purposes, you can choose which files to include in the pull request using the Staging procedure described below.
-If you get mixed up within a file, you may need to use git stash or something similar to separate the files.
+If you have mixed up your modifications with those for other purposes, you can choose which files to include in the pull request at the Staging step described below.
+If you get mixed up within a file, you may need to use git stash or something similar to separate the modifications.

-## 2. Fix & Test
+## 2. Modification & Test
-Repeat fixing and testing in your local repository.
+Repeat mofying and testing in your local repository.

 ## 3. Staging
 Move your modified files and files to be added to staging.

 #### Note
-> If you have no additional files and want to commit all modified files, you can skip this step by adding the -a option to the next commit command.
+> If you have no additional files and want to commit all modified files, you can skip this step by adding the -a option to the commit command of the next step.

 ### 3-A. Specifying a file name
 Use the following command to specify a file and move it to staging.